pgupta56/frontend-architecture/src/js/modules/README.md

 # Base modules
-Used for modules that are not platform specific and can be reused in other projects.
-Also used for the Redhotminute Base modules.
+Pieces of JavaScript that allow for UI/page interactions, but don't introduce any platform specific logic.